johnno1962/siteify/README.md

-## siteify - Build an indexed Web site from project's Swift sources.
+## siteify - Build a hyperlinked Web Site from project's Swift sources.

 siteify is a Swift executable that uses SourceKit to create a hyperlinked and cross referenced version of your Swift source that can be navigated in a Web Browser.
-Links over symbol references take you to their definition and clicking on any link on the definition will list all the places the symbol is referenced.
+Links over symbol references take you to their definition and clicking on a link on the definition will list the places the symbol is referenced.

 ![Icon](http://injectionforxcode.johnholdsworth.com/siteify2.png)